Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Symmetry And The Moonshine Module

 where we used the fact that $c_k^i\chi=0$ for $k>0$ and $\chi\in\mathcal{S}(\Lambda_{\mathrm{L}})$.
 Thus the dimension 1 primaries have a square root singularity with the supercurrents.
 Therefore there is no mutually local dimension one $U(1)$ R-symmetry current and therefore we cannot have extended supersymmetry in the BB module.
 It might be possible to define an $\mathcal{N}=2$ supersymmetry algebra by passing to suitable covering spaces.
-In any case, there is a novel symmetry structure here which might be worth understanding more deeply.
+In any case, there is a novel symmetry structure here which might be worth understanding more deeply.\\\\We also note that similar calculations as in Section \ref{subsec:BB} give us the OPE of two vertex operators $\widetilde{V}(\chi_a,z)$ and $\widetilde{V}(\chi_b,z)$ corresponding to twisted ground states $\chi_a,\chi_b\in\mathcal{S}$ to be